-Fig.11: Comparing proposed architecture with mesh in terms of average response time in the different traffic loads
+Fig.9: Comparing proposed architecture with mesh in terms of average response time (all situations are considered)

+To recover from a permanent fault, hardware redundancy is mandatory and reduction of this overhead has always been an important issue in this area.
+In our design, we do not add any router port contrary to what [13] does and instead a link interface was developed which helps to achieve less hardware overhead.
 The router port and LI have been designed and implemented in the VertexE FPGA (v50ecs144-6).
-Synthesized results (Fig. 12) indicate that LI overhead translates to approximately 32% of the router port area.
-Therefore, the proposed fault-tolerant architecture (with only 6 LI) introduces better overhead compared to previous work in the literature.
+Synthesized results (Fig. 10) indicate that LI overhead translates to approximately 32% of router port area.
+Therefore, the proposed fault-tolerant architecture (with only 6 LI) introduces better overhead compared to previous work in literature.